 Massanutten Military Academy’s Junior Reserve Officer Training Corps falls under the United States Army Cadet Command.
-Our Corps of Cadets is lead by the Senior Army Instructor, LTC (RET) Lester Layman.
+Our Corps of Cadets is led by the Senior Army Instructor, LTC (RET) Lester Layman.
 MMA's JROTC is an Honor Unit with Distinction.
 As such, MMA can nominate qualified candidates to the United States Service Academies.
 MMA hosts one of only four Summer JROTC programs in the country approved by US Army Cadet Command.

 MMA offers a Middle School Leadership program designed by the developers of the Army JROTC curriculum as a precursor to JROTC.
 All middle school students take Middle School Leadership.

 As part of the MMA curriculum, all high school cadets are enrolled into the Army JROTC program.
 Utilizing the resources and structure of this program, we are able to provide leadership skills that will last a lifetime.

 The JROTC curriculum, which fully or partially addresses a number of national academic standards - to include Common Core State Standards (CCSS) - includes course work on leadership, civics, geography and global awareness, health, and wellness, language arts, life skills, and U.S. history.
 The curriculum is based on the principles of performance-based, learner-centered education and promotes development of core abilities: capacity for life-long learning, communication, responsibility for actions and choices, good citizenship, respectful treatment of others, and critical thinking techniques.